 Fighting global warming by adopting CO2 as a refrigerant

 |Development and improvement of aluminum materials for hybrid automobiles||Making lighter-weight vehicle bodies that save resources and improve fuel economy|

-Two-thirds of the materials used to make aluminum cans in Japan (in fiscal 2017, 21.9 billion cans weighing approximately 340,000 tons) are made by UACJ.
+Approximately two-thirds of the materials used to make aluminum cans in Japan (in fiscal 2018, 21.7 billion cans weighing approximately 330,000 tons) are made by UACJ.
 As the top manufacturer, we believe it is our responsibility to promote the recycling of aluminum cans, and we do so actively.

 Furthermore, we are rationalizing our use of packing materials for the delivery of products, and recovering and reusing them in conjunction with our rationalization of our logistics.